The Wild Geese: Reception

-On the review aggregator Rotten Tomatoes, the film holds a 67% approval rate with a weighted average of 6.40/10 from 9 critics.
+On the review aggregator Rotten Tomatoes, the film holds a 70% approval rating from 10 critics.
 The film also won a Golden Screen Award.
 As for the negative side of its reviews, it was chosen as "Dog of the Year" by film critic Gene Siskel, who accused the film of being "deadly dull" and claimed that it "exploits racism as some kind of sporting entertainment".

-David Harkin reviewing the film at The Movie Buff suggested that the film was "a heady mix of suspense, comedy, drama, and action.
-It's dated, particularly in its politics, but still well worth seeing".

-However, the production was subject of controversy because of its portrayal of black characters and the decision to film in South Africa during apartheid.
+The production was the subject of controversy because of its portrayal of black characters and the decision to film in South Africa during apartheid.
 Anti-apartheid campaigners protested at the film's London premiere.
-Warned of the protest, producer Lloyd brought copies of newspaper articles reporting the film's premiere in the black township of Soweto where it had been received with enthusiasm and approval.
+Warned of the protest, producer Lloyd brought copies of newspaper articles describing the film's premiere in the black township of Soweto, where it had been received with enthusiasm and approval.
 In Ireland, the Irish anti-apartheid movement protested outside cinemas that showed the film.

-In a later interview actor Hardy Krüger complained about how his character was portrayed in the film:
+In a later interview, actor Hardy Krüger complained about how his character was portrayed in the film:

 For this kind of a delicate story in Africa with an element of battle in it, there has to be some shoot-out.
 But Euan Lloyd, a man I respect very much, chose to hire Andrew McLaglen who's basically a director of westerns.
 He brought this element into The Wild Geese that didn't really belong there – the shoot 'em up cowboy kind of thing.
 It overwhelmed the basic theme.
 There are certain directors, and Andrew is one, who, when it comes to the editing, always puts a moment in the film when somebody talks.
 I'm a listener as an actor – a reactor – and it was very important to me to listen.
 I played the whole part like that: I'm listening to this black man on my shoulder, and it's by listening that I'm beginning to understand that I'm the dumb Boer and he's the intelligent man who we all need.
 So Andrew butchered my performance by not understanding that you can play a part by listening.
 My character didn't really come out, because you didn't see the transformation.
 I don't know why Euan allowed him to do it.